Chef Interview Questions

 Question: In addition to preparing dishes, do you have budgeting experience, including purchasing and inventory control?

-Example: “Early in my career and during culinary school was taught to manage a kitchen’s budget.
-I realize that restaurants operate on very thin margins, and maintaining a tight budget allows us to produce quality food at an affordable price.
-In addition to tracking all my expenses using Excel, I am constantly looking for new vendors who can help us lower our costs and new techniques to preserve and prepare food so that we minimize waste.”
+Example: “Early in my career and during culinary school, I was taught to manage a kitchen’s budget.
+I realize restaurants operate on very thin margins and maintaining a tight budget allows us to produce quality food at an affordable price.
+In addition to tracking all of my expenses using Excel, I am constantly looking for new vendors who can help us lower our costs and new techniques to preserve and prepare food so we minimize waste.”

 Question: If you were asked to reduce your budget without altering your menu, what items would you consider changing?

 Explanation: This is a follow up to the previous question.
 During an interview, you should anticipate follow-up questions.
 By keeping your answer short and to the point, you allow the interviewer to explore the topic in more detail through follow ups.
 If they are not that interested, they’ll move on to a new subject.

 Example: “Whenever I am asked to reduce my budget, I first review the menu to see what ingredients we can either minimize, eliminate, or replace.
 For example, I often substitute a lower-cost seasonal vegetable in place of one that is not in season.
 I also look for less expensive cuts of meat that will work just as well in a dish.”

 Question: How do you maintain the quality and freshness of the ingredients you use to prepare the dishes you make?

 Explanation: The restaurant industry is extremely competitive, and any edge you can create is advantageous for the business.
 An easy way to do this is to prepare your dishes with quality fresh ingredients.
 Both the patrons and the critics will recognize this and provide you with good reviews.
 As a chef, you should be able to speak about this easily.